 Ryan M. Milner

 Ryan M. Milner joined the department in 2012, after receiving his Ph.D. from the University of Kansas.
-During this time, he’s established an award-winning research agenda and developed a heartfelt commitment to an engaged classroom.
+During this time, he’s intertwined an active research agenda with a heartfelt commitment to the classroom.

 This research is central Ryan’s instruction on media and the public.
-He’s an anchor for his department’s core media studies course, which he teaches alongside classes on media history, mass persuasion, and qualitative research methods.
-He infuses these courses with lively media texts and participatory feedback, bringing multiple technological tools into classroom service.
-This fosters an interactive, collaborative, and applicable class experience, intertwined with a broader world of vibrant mediated public conversation.
+He’s an anchor for his department’s core media studies course, which he teaches alongside classes on media history, media ethics, and mass persuasion.
+He infuses these courses with lively media, interactive technology, and old-fashioned conversation, fostering an environment of collaboration, application, and rigor in the process.

 Ph.D.
 University of Kansas